mahmoudbettouch/CTF/BlackHatMEA/BHMEA2024/Reverse/Stealer/README.md

 # stealer
 ### Overview

 The task involved reverse engineering a `.Net 32-bit` executable named `snake.mal`.
 The primary objective was to analyze the executable, identify its functionality, and decode any hidden or encrypted data within the file.
-The reversing process was conducted using several tools, including `de4dot` for deobfuscation and custom scripts to decrypt strings used by the malware.
+The reversing process was conducted using dnspy for decompiling the executable, and `de4dot` for deobfuscation and a custom python script to decrypt strings used by the malware.

 ### Initial Analysis